NDutraConsulting/ridestir/README.md

   * [ ] The mileage of five most ridden bikes.
   * [ ] The mileage of five least ridden bikes.
 (These bikes might be broken)
 * [ ] Logistics team can view **end of day metrics** on a map
-    * So that the logistics team can more effieciently coordinate the transfer of rentals from surplus locations to locaitons in need.
+    * So that the logistics team can more effieciently coordinate the transfer of rentals from surplus locations to locations in need.

 Developer functionality